 - The supplier delivered what was ordered when it was expected

 - The organisation paid invoices on time

 - Both parties followed the agreed contract change request process

 - The organisation reported actual usage and paid for any excess usage.

-These types of obligation and who they belong to can be specified in the contract, agreed at a process level between the parties, or both.
+These types of obligations and who they belong to can be specified in the contract, agreed upon at a process level between the parties, or both.
 Any consequences for non-compliance would typically be specified.

-Different types of internal obligation might concern use of the contract.
+Different types of internal obligation might concern the use of the contract.
 This could cover things like:

 - Mandatory use of the supplier to obtain the specific products or services offered.
 This may arise if the contract contains an exclusivity clause, or a ban has been placed on the use of the only other available supplier

 - Limitations preventing the organisation’s minority-owned subsidiaries or joint ventures from placing orders with the supplier